christinalc/deepvecfont/README.md

 </div>

 ## Installation
-(Please read options.txt for more info on this fork.
+(Please read notes.txt for more info on this fork.
 Some are steps omitted for this build specifically.
 To see full set of instructions, visit the [original repository](https://github.com/yizhiwang96/deepvecfont))

 ### Requirement